-The following options allow you to set the maximum/minimum values for promotion and demotion of global routing resources.
+These options allow you to set the maximum/minimum values for promotion and demotion of globing routing resources.

-Maximum Number of global nets that could be demoted to row-globals - Specifies the maximum number of global nets that could be demoted to row-globals.
+Maximum Number of globals that could be demoted to row-globals - Specifies the maximum number of global nets that could be demoted to row-globals.
 The default is 16.
-A higher value may negatively impact the tool placing essential globals.